groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/net/_index.en.md

       - icon: "fab fa-uncharted"
         content: "Add, Update and Delete IPTC Metadata Packages in TIFF Images"

     more_feature:
       # more_feature_loop
       - title: "Quickly Fetching Metadata Properties"
         content: |
           Using GroupDocs.Metadata for .NET API, manipulating any sort of metadata for supported file formats is pretty straight forward business.
 Following piece of code demonstrates how easy it is to remove Photoshop metadata from a JPEG file using C#:
           ```cs
-          using (Metadata metadata = new Metadata("sample.jpeg"))
+          using (var metadata = new GroupDocs.Metadata.Metadata("sample.jpeg"))
           {
             var root = metadata.GetRootPackage();
             root.RemoveImageResourcePackage();
             metadata.Save("output.jpeg");
           }
           ```
       # more_feature_loop
       - title: "Retrieval and Manipulation of Hidden Data"
-        content: |
-          GroupDocs.Metadata for .NET provides a handy mechanism to fetch and remove hidden data in PDF as well as Microsoft Word, Excel, and PowerPoint documents.
-Following is a list of metadata information that you can manipulate using GroupDocs.Metadata for .NET:
+        content: "GroupDocs.Metadata for .NET provides a handy mechanism to fetch and remove hidden data in PDF as well as Microsoft Word, Excel, and PowerPoint documents.
+You can manipulate comments, merge fields, hidden pages, form fields, annotations and more."

-          * Microsoft Word (Comments, Hidden Text, Merge Fields)
-          * Microsoft Excel (Comments, Hidden Sheets)
-          * Microsoft PowerPoint (Comments, Hidden Slides)
-          * PDF Documents (Attachments, Annotations, Bookmarks, Form Fields)

 ############################# Support ############################
 support: